babylonchain/babylon/x/zoneconcierge/README.md

 ### Problem Statement

 Babylon aims at providing Bitcoin security to other PoS blockchains.
-To this end, Babylon needs to checkpoint itself to Bitcoin, and checkpoint other PoS blockchains to itself.
+To this end, Babylon checkpoints itself to Bitcoin, and checkpoints other PoS blockchains to itself.
-The {Epoching, Checkpointing, BTCCheckpoint, BTCLightclient} modules jointly provide the functionality of checkpointing Babylon to Bitcoin.
+The {[Epoching](../epoching/), [Checkpointing](../checkpointing/), [BTCCheckpoint](../btccheckpoint/), [BTCLightclient](../btclightclient/)} modules jointly provide the functionality of checkpointing Babylon to Bitcoin.
-The Zone Concierge module and the IBC modules jointly provide the functionality of checkpointing PoS blockchains to Babylon.
+The Zone Concierge module and the [IBC modules](https://github.com/cosmos/ibc-go) jointly provide the functionality of checkpointing PoS blockchains to Babylon.

-In order to checkpoint PoS blockchains to Babylon, Babylon needs to receive and verify headers of PoS blockchains, in particular, the canonical and fork headers that have a quorum certificate, i.e., a set of signatures from validators with > 2/3 voting power.
+In order to checkpoint PoS blockchains to Babylon, Babylon needs to receive and verify headers of PoS blockchains, in particular, the canonical and fork headers that have a *quorum certificate* (a set of signatures from validators with > 2/3 total voting power).
 Checkpointing canonical headers allows Babylon to act as a canonical chain oracle.
 Checkpointing fork headers allows Babylon to identify dishonest majority attacks and slash equivocating validators.